dabiddo/minircm/README.md

 ```bash
 git clone <repository-url>
 ```

-2. Open the project in VSCode.
-You will be prompted to reopen in the container.

-3. Once the container is built and running, copy the environment file:
+2. Once the container is built and running, copy the environment file: